Reliability of energy landscape analysis of resting-state functional MRI data: Introduction

 These successful applications of energy landscape analysis are likely to owe to advantages of the method compared to other related methods such as functional network analysis and hidden Markov models.
 For example, with energy landscape analysis, one can borrow concepts and computational tools from statistical physics of spin systems to quantify the ease of state transition by the energy barrier~\cite{Ezaki_PTRS2017energy} and complexity of the dynamics by different phases (e.g., spin-glass phase) and susceptibility indices~\cite{Ezaki_CommBio2020closer}.
 In addition, each network state is by definition a binary activity pattern among a pre-specified set of regions of interest (ROIs) and therefore relatively easy to interpret.
 Despite its expanding applications, the validity of the energy landscape analysis has not been extensively studied except that one can measure the accuracy of fit of the model to the given data~\cite{Schneidman_PRL2003network, Schneidman_Nature2006weak, Shlens_JourNeuro2006structure, Yeh_Entropy2010maximum, Ezaki_PTRS2017energy}.
 A high accuracy of fit does not imply that the estimated energy landscape is a reliable fingerprint for individuals.
 In fact, if fMRI data are nonstationary, an energy landscape estimated for the same individual in two time windows may be substantially different from each other, whereas the accuracy of fit may be high in both time windows.
 Furthermore, the original energy landscape analysis method requires pooling of fMRI data from different individuals unless the number of regions of interest (ROIs) to be used is relatively small (e.g., 7) or the scanning session is extremely long.
 This is because the method is relatively data hungry~\cite{Ezaki_PTRS2017energy}.
 The concept of individual fingerprinting is unclear when pooling of data is necessary.

-In the present study, we assess potential utility of energy landscape analysis in individual fingerprinting by investigating its test-retest reliability.
+The present study is a precursor to being able to assess individual differences.
+We assess potential utility of energy landscape analysis in individual fingerprinting by investigating its test-retest reliability.
 Specifically, we ask how much features of the estimated energy landscapes are reproducible across different sessions from the same individual as opposed to across sessions belonging to different sets of individuals.
 We hypothesize that test-retest reliability is higher between sessions for the same individual than between sessions for different individuals.
 Code for computing energy landscapes with the conventional and Bayesian methods is available on Github~\cite{energy-landscape-analysis}.